Updated Apr 23, 2026

-Fenesi et al. (2018) at McMaster University in Canada hypothesized that introducing exercise breaks into a university lecture would improve on-task attention and result in improved learning.
-To test this, 77 undergraduate students enrolled in an Introductory Psychology course were recruited.
-Students provided informed consent and received course credits in return for their participation.
+Fenesi et al. (2018) at McMaster University in Canada tested whether exercise breaks during a university lecture could improve on-task attention and learning.
+They recruited 77 undergraduate students from an Introductory Psychology course, who gave informed consent and received course credit for taking part.

-All students watched an online 50-minute lecture based on form perception; a part of the normal course content which deals with the recognition of visual characteristics of objects.
-The course ordinarily involved some online lecture delivery, so this was in keeping with standard practice.
-Students were divided into three groups.
-These were the Exercise Breaks group, the Non-Exercise Breaks group and the No Breaks group.
-The Exercise Breaks group received three five-minute breaks approximately 17 minutes apart during the online lecture.
-During each of these breaks, the students were required to perform experimenter-led calisthenic exercises.
-The Non-Exercise Breaks group received the same scheduled breaks but played the computer game Bejeweled for their duration.
-The No Breaks group received no breaks during the lecture.
+All students watched a 50-minute online lecture on form perception, a standard part of the course focused on recognising the visual characteristics of objects.
+Because the course already included online lecture delivery, the format matched normal practice.
+Students were split into three groups: Exercise Breaks, Non-Exercise Breaks, and No Breaks.
+The Exercise Breaks group took three five-minute breaks roughly 17 minutes apart and completed experimenter-led calisthenic exercises during each break.
+The Non-Exercise Breaks group had breaks on the same schedule but spent them playing the computer game Bejeweled.
+The No Breaks group watched the lecture without any breaks.

-Immediately after the lecture, all students were asked to complete two documents.
-The first was a comprehension assessment.
-The second was a questionnaire asking them to assess their experience of mind-wandering during the lecture as well as their perceptions on narrator clarity, their own understanding of the content, their interest and engagement with the content and its level of difficulty.
-A second comprehension assessment was completed again 48 hours after the lecture to assess the students’ longer-term learning.
+Immediately after the lecture, all students completed two tasks.
+First, they sat a comprehension assessment.
+Second, they completed a questionnaire about mind-wandering during the lecture, narrator clarity, their own understanding of the content, their interest and engagement, and the level of difficulty.
+The researchers repeated the comprehension assessment 48 hours later to test longer-term learning.

 [Source Paper] Fenesi, B., Lucibello, K., Kim, J.A., Heisz, J.J.
 (2018).
 Sweat so you don’t forget: exercise breaks during a university lecture increase on-task attention and learning.
 Journal of Applied Research in Memory and Cognition, 7(2), 261–269